Muda-Dev/bava-pay-api-documentation/docs/liquidity/muda-rl-specification.md

 MUDA will send webhook events to providers for transaction updates and notifications.

 #### MUDA Webhook Security
-All webhook events from MUDA are signed and must be validated by providers:
+All webhook events from MUDA are signed and authenticated.
+MUDA sends authentication in webhook headers:

 **Endpoint**: `{{YOUR_WEBHOOK_ENDPOINT}}/muda-events`